FUTURE: DISCO BANANA SPEARGUN

-The Disco Banana is a composite hybrid roller speargun that is a yardstick in the spearfishing industry.
+The Disco Banana is a composite roller speargun that is a yardstick in the spearfishing industry.
 The DB is engineered with a hybrid band layup.
 This band design is extremely manageable: Easy to draw and load, yet maintains significant power output and range in excess of 20 feet.
-Our Patent Pending handle design creates an inversion in the band around the barrel of the gun.
-Some unique features of the DB include carbon fiber 3 piece ceramic roller wheels, skeletonized composite AR-style handle, custom double roller trigger mechanism, carbon fiber adjustable reel, and more.
-Did we mention it has iron sights?
+Our Patent Pending handle design simplifies the band layup to a two stage load.
+Some unique features of the DB include roller wheels with bearings, skeletonized composite AR-style handle, composite trigger mechanism, composite adjustable reel, and more.

 Every aspect of the Disco Banana is uniquely designed in house by Black Reef Co.
 Made in the USA.

-The most unique aspect of the DB speargun is the astounding Hybrid band layup which promotes linear power delivery (LPD described below).
-By use of our Patent Pending handle with the rear mounted wheels, the rubber bands can be mounted atop the speargun.
+The most unique aspect of the DB speargun is the astounding hybrid band layup which promotes linear power delivery (LPD described below).
 The DB speargun has minimal recoil for accurate and precise shots with each pull of the trigger.
 The DB receives even more power output by use of a belly kicker which supercharges the shaft.
 Inertia, the resistance of motion, is the common problem with roller spearguns.
 Since the kicker band is connected underneath the gun directly to the main roller band, the kicker will all but eliminate any shaft lag created by inertia.

 The great benefit to this new design is easy loading, reduced recoil, snappier shots, and most importantly a massive increase in range capabilities.
 We essentially simplified the inverted/de-multiplied speargun by removing the pulleys and complicated rigging.